moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 - **`options` { "to": number, "count": number }** - a JSON object where `"to"` will create blocks up to a certain value, and `"count"` will increase by a certain number of blocks.
 Use only one entry at a time within the JSON object
 - **`values` Object** - a JSON object resembling the path to a storage value, similar to what you would retrieve via Polkadot.js
-- **`blockHash` string** - optional, the blockhash at which the storage value is changed
+- **`blockHash` string** - optional, the block hash at which the storage value is changed
-- **`date` Date** - a Date string (compatible with the JavaScript Date library) that will change the time stamp from which the next blocks being created will be at.
-All future blocks will be sequentially after that point in time
+- **`date` Date** - a Date string (compatible with the JavaScript Date library) that will change the timestamp at which the next blocks being created will be.
+All future blocks will be sequentially created after that point in time
 - **`hashOrNumber` number | string** - if found, the chain head will be set to the block with the block number or block hash of this value

-Each method can be invoked by connecting to the websocket (`ws://localhost:8000` by default) and sending the data and parameters in the following format.
-Replace `METHOD_NAME` with the name of the method, and replace or delete `PARAMETER_1` and `PARAMETER_2` with the parameter data relevant to the method:
+Each method can be invoked by connecting to the WebSocket (`ws://localhost:8000` by default) and sending the data and parameters in the following format.
+Replace `METHOD_NAME` with the method's name, and replace or delete `PARAMETER_1` and `PARAMETER_2` with the parameter data relevant to the method:

 ```json
 {